 Janthur has just started learning Stargazing from his father when a group of mysterious Cloudreaders come knocking at the palace gates.
 Janthur is curious to learn more about Cloudreading, and Lakhni–the head Cloudreader’s daughter–agrees to teach him.
 But when they work together to interpret the clouds and the stars, every sign they see points to disaster for her highness Princess Ranee!
 Will Janthur and Lakhni be able to save Princess Ranee in time?

-Fans of Douglas Adams will love this wacky middle grade murder mystery in space.
-When creepy space robots mistakenly arrest 15-year-old Veera’s identical twin sister for a crime Veera witnessed during her first time zapping through space, Veera, her cousin Sam, Robin the Martian, and floating fuzzball-policeman Poo-ee must solve the crime before all of Earth is obliterated.
+A wacky middle grade murder mystery in space.
+When creepy space robots mistakenly arrest 15-year-old Veera’s identical twin sister for a crime Veera witnessed her first time zapping through space, Veera, her cousin Sam, Robin the Martian, and floating fuzzball-policeman Poo-ee must solve the crime before all of Earth is obliterated.